Rrojas93/Arcade-Shooter-Unity-Game/README.md

 This project is not deployed and finalized and is meant to be an archive for viewing program source files.

-To view the C# source files navigate to /ProjectOne/Assets//Scripts
+Because of the size of the project and the assets, I have only included the C# script files of the game for viewing.